 There’s no doubt that having more followers will fetch you more business.
-But, they should genuinely recognize and like your brand.
+But as a strategist, you need to keep in mind that these people should genuinely recognize and like your brand.

 One of the key advantages of having a laser-focused following is that your content is seen by only those followers who truly like and trust your brand.
 This way you wouldn’t be crafting content that is uninteresting or boring.
 But rather something that is highly relevant.

 Myth #4: Social Media Branding Is “Set and Forget”

 This is far from the truth because your social media activity directly affects how people view your brand.
 If you want to be known as an influencer in your industry, you have to be active on social media to showcase your brand’s professional side.
 You want people to see you as a brand that cares by being responsive in every possible way.